-In the Lowlands, Petrolympic and Squatex recorded 40 kilometres of 2D seismic in July-August 2010 to further refine target areas and locate the best sites to be drilled.
-The field data was sent to Earthsignal of Calgary for processing and the resulting profiles have been interpreted and integrated into a database.
+The last exploration work performed in the Lowlands by Petrolympic and Squatex was the recording and interpretation of a 40 kilometres 2D seismic survey in 2010 to further refine target areas and locate the best sites to be drilled.
+The resulting profiles have been integrated into a database with all other data acquired to elaborate future work over the area while waiting for the strategic environmental assessment (SEA) to take place.